Locomotive: Steam

 In 1812, Matthew Murray's twin-cylinder rack locomotive Salamanca first ran on the edge-railed rack-and-pinion Middleton Railway; this is generally regarded as the first commercially successful locomotive.
 Another well-known early locomotive was Puffing Billy, built 1813–14 by engineer William Hedley for the Wylam Colliery near Newcastle upon Tyne.
 This locomotive is the oldest preserved, and is on static display in the Science Museum, London.
 George Stephenson built Locomotion No. 1 for the Stockton & Darlington Railway in the north-east of England, which was the first public steam railway in the world.
 In 1829, his son Robert built The Rocket in Newcastle upon Tyne.
 Rocket was entered into, and won, the Rainhill Trials.
 This success led to the company emerging as the pre-eminent early builder of steam locomotives used on railways in the UK, US and much of Europe.
 The Liverpool & Manchester Railway, built by Stephenson, opened a year later making exclusive use of steam power for passenger and goods trains.

 The steam locomotive remained by far the most common type of locomotive until after World War II.
 Steam locomotives are less efficient than modern diesel and electric locomotives, and a significantly larger workforce is required to operate and service them.
 British Rail figures showed that the cost of crewing and fuelling a steam locomotive was about two and a half times larger than the cost of supporting an equivalent diesel locomotive, and the daily mileage they could run was lower.
-Between about 1950 and 1970, the majority of steam locomotives were retired from commercial service and replaced with electric and diesel-electric locomotives.
+Between about 1950 and 1970, the majority of steam locomotives were retired from commercial service and replaced with electric and diesel–electric locomotives.
 While North America transitioned from steam during the 1950s, and continental Europe by the 1970s, in other parts of the world, the transition happened later.
 Steam was a familiar technology that used widely-available fuels and in low-wage economies did not suffer as wide a cost disparity.
 It continued to be used in many countries until the end of the 20th century.
 By the end of the 20th century, almost the only steam power remaining in regular use around the world was on heritage railways.

 Internal combustion

 Internal combustion locomotives use an internal combustion engine, connected to the driving wheels by a transmission.
-Typically they keep the engine running at a near-constant speed whether the locomotive is stationary or moving.
+They typically keep the engine running at a near-constant speed whether the locomotive is stationary or moving.
 Internal combustion locomotives are categorised by their fuel type and sub-categorised by their transmission type.

-Benzene

-Benzene locomotives have an internal combustion engines that use benzene as fuel.
-Between the late 1890's and 1900's, a number of commercial manufacturers for Benzene Locomotives had been operating.
-This began with Deutz, that produced an operating system based upon a design prototype for a manganese mine in Giessen.
-Following, in the early 1900's, they had been sold for multiple mining and Tunnelling operations.
-Post the 1900's, no wide spread use was necessary or required, their inadequacy had increased with the existence of petrol and diesel locomotives.